binpash/benchmarks/README.md

     ```

 These will produce plots summarizing shell syntax usage and external command invocation patterns for all registered benchmarks in the specified `output_dir`.

+## License

+The Koala Benchmarks are licensed under the MIT License.
+See the LICENSE file for more information.